 Stripping techniques vary, and the equipment required depends upon the technique employed.
-Each stripping operation tends to be unique, requiring adaptation to the particular circumstances.
+Each stripping operation tends to be unique, requiring adaptation to particular circumstances.
 Therefore, the equipment and the basic guidelines discussed herein are necessarily general in nature.

-Stripping requires surface equipment which simultaneously:
+The stripping requires drilling surface equipment which simultaneously:

-A. permits pipe to be pulled from or run into a well,
+- permits pipe to be pulled from or run into a well,

-B. provides a means of containing and monitoring annular pressure, and
+- provides a means of containing and monitoring annular pressure, and

-C. permits measured volumes of fluid to be bled from or pumped into the well.
+- permits measured volumes of fluid to be bled from or pumped into the well.

-Stripping requires subsurface equipment which simultaneously:
+The stripping requires subsurface equipment which simultaneously:

 A. prevent pressure entry or flow into the pipe being stripped.
 This equipment should either be removable or designed so that its presence will not interfere with operations subsequent to stripping.
 The well site supervisor and crew must have a thorough working knowledge of all well control principles and equipment employed for stripping.
 Equipment should be rigorously inspected, and, if practicable, operated prior to use.

 For stripping operations, the primary surface equipment consists of